opensearch-project/project-website/_posts/2021-08-27-what-is-semver.markdown

 Unintuitively, SemVer does not indicate the drastic-ness of the change.
 Let's take a few scenarios:

 1. A patch version is released that fixes a major conceptual misunderstanding.
 This patch version could change *thousands* of lines of code, yet as long as it's not a new feature and doesn't change the API or data formats, it's still a valid patch release.
 2. A minor version includes dozens of new features.
-As long as the existing APIs and data formats are not disturbed by the the new features, this is still a valid minor release.
+As long as the existing APIs and data formats are not disturbed by the new features, this is still a valid minor release.
 3. An API endpoint is misspelled and is corrected.
 Under SemVer, this correction might only be *a single byte change*, but it would be considered a major release.
 Granted, if spelling issues in the API are being released, this is indicative of other quality issues that probably also need attention!

 That’s the biggest mental hurdle - a major version does not indicate a major leap forward or lots of new features.
 It just means that it’s breaking compatibility.